ubco-cmps/data531/about/syllabus_bits/course_schedule.md

 	- explain what factors are and why they are useful
 	- create graphs/visualizations: frequency table, bar chart, histogram, boxplot using base R and ggplot2

-9. R Hypothesis Testing and Linear Regression
+9. R Hypothesis Testing and Linear Regression [Optional]

 	- explain the purpose of confidence intervals
 	- perform hypothesis testing using R